antoniojbt/Rpacker/README.md

 **Under development**

-Rpacker wraps usethis and devtools to make it even faster to setup an R package, create functions, test, document and develop an R library.
+Rpacker creates templates and wraps usethis and devtools to make it even faster to setup an R package, create functions, test, document and develop an R library.

 ## Installation